jest-community/vscode-jest/README.md

   ```
   The issue is probably not related to this extension.
 If this only happened occasionally after launch or you saw vscode warning about shell start up slow, try to simplified the env files, restart vscode or reload windows.
 See [Resolving Shell Environment is Slow](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-is-slow-error-warning).

-  If you see error about not able to find `jest` or some other jest related runtime error: if you can run jest from terminal then you can use the **"Run Setup Wizard"** button in the error panel to help resolving the configuration issue.
-There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting `jest.rootPath`.
+  If you see error about not able to find `jest` or some other jest related runtime error: if you can run jest from terminal then you can use the **"Run Setup Wizard"** button in the error panel to help resolving the configuration issue, see [Setup Wizard](setup-wizard.md) for more details.
+There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting [jest.rootPath](#rootPath).
 Feel free to check out the [customization](#customization) section to manually adjust the extension if needed.
 </details>

 <details>